kubernetes-retired/kubefed/docs/userguide.md

 - [IBM Cloud Private](./environments/icp.md)

-After completing the steps in one of the above guides, return here to continue the Federation v2 deployment.
+After completing the steps in one of the above guides, return here to continue the Kubefed deployment.

 **NOTE:** You must set the correct context using the command below as this guide depends on it.